-The GAA moustache - a dying style unfortunately.
+The GAA moustache - a dying style unfortunately but for the odd Dublin footballer.
 But, at the same time, an admirable one.
 At least we have the history books to applaud these feats of facial hair growth.

 That the moustache is notably more popular among the hurling fraternity is noticeable here.
 We're unsure what conclusions to draw from this discovery.